 The apparent deviation between two consecutive meshes is only enlarged by the scale of the figures.
-Although M1 (i.e., \(\Delta x=\) 0.3 \(\mu\)m) might look like an outlier due to a poorer resolution, especially of the liquid phase mixing region, the normalized errors or differences in the solution between two consecutive meshes are of the order of 1\% or less.
+Although mesh M1 (i.e., \(\Delta x=\) 0.3 \(\mu\)m) might look like an outlier due to a poorer resolution, especially of the liquid phase mixing region, the normalized errors or differences in the solution between two consecutive meshes are of the order of 1\% or less.
 A thorough analysis shows the normalized errors converge with a first-order rate or lower, which is expected given the complexity of the numerical approach.
+For example, the normalized errors in the interface temperature at \(x=7.5\) \(\mu\)m from M2 to M3 and from M3 to M4 are \(4.526\times 10^{-4}\) and \(2.942\times 10^{-4}\), respectively, which correspond to a convergence rate of 0.62.
+On the other hand, the convergence rate of the interface temperature at \(x=22.5\) \(\mu\)m is even lower (i.e., 0.22).
 Other works with simpler models to determine the interface properties also report similar issues~\cite{dodd2021vof,palmore2019volume}.
-Even though one-dimensional interfaces show good grid independence, limited spatial convergence appears once two-dimensional or three-dimensional interfaces are analyzed.
+Even though one-dimensional interfaces show good grid independence properties, limited spatial convergence appears once two-dimensional or three-dimensional interfaces are analyzed.

-Although the matching solution along the interface looks smooth as the mesh is refined, the net mass flux across the interface, \(\dot{m}'\), is not (see Figure~\ref{subfig:150mesh_mass}).
-As pointed out in~\cite{poblador2021selfsimilar}, \(\dot{m}'\) is very sensitive to small changes in equilibrium composition or temperature.
+Although the matching solution along the interface looks smoother as the mesh is refined, the net mass flux across the interface, \(\dot{m}'\), is not (see Figure~\ref{subfig:150mesh_mass}).
+As explained in Poblador-Ibanez et al.~\cite{poblador2021selfsimilar}, \(\dot{m}'\) is very sensitive to small changes in equilibrium composition or temperature.
 Thus, imperceptible perturbations are captured in \(\dot{m}'\).
-Moreover, the normal probe used to determine the LTE and jump conditions is actually built on the PLIC interface.
-It is not guaranteed that the PLIC interface will be continuous across cells and, furthermore, it loses any information on local interface curvature (i.e., the interface is represented by a plane).
-Therefore, the nature of the construction of the normal probes is in line with the observed disturbances.
+Moreover, the normal probe used to determine the LTE and jump conditions is built on the PLIC interface.
+It is not guaranteed that the PLIC interface will be continuous across cells and PLIC loses any information on local interface curvature (i.e., the interface is locally represented by a planar surface).
+Therefore, the construction of the normal probes is in line with the observed oscillations.